Olive oil nutritional fact

 • “Olive oil”

 The highest quality class is called “Extra Vergine”.
-In order to produce oil in this category, it is only obtained by mechanical processes, i.e. without additives.
+Producing oil in this category is only obtained by mechanical processes, i.e., without additives.
 If the oil is declared as “Olive oil – extra virgin”, then it must also comply with the strict European and the respective national laws and regulations (Caporaso et al., 2015)

-Olive oil has been linked to a whole range of health benefits. 🙂 It could have a positive effects on risk factors of clinical pictures, such as:
+Olive oil has been linked to a whole range of health benefits. 🙂 It could have a positive effect on risk factors of clinical pictures, such as:

 • Cardiovascular diseases (Officioso et al., 2016; Caporaso et al., 2015; Scoditti et al., 2014; Cioffi et al., 2010; Lopez-Miranda et al., 2010)